 I wanted to show people that vegan food could go upscale.
 This elegant presentation is matched by the scrumptious flavors.
 The pesto-based vegetable mixture inside the pasta shells offers a pleasant surprise if you don't know what's coming (and even if you do).
 The pan sauce adds a savory goodness with a hint of wine.
 This recipe can be easily multiplied to serve more people--I set up this recipe for a romantic dinner for two.
-Note in the picture that I served this with roasted Brussels sprouts.
+Note in the picture that I served this with Brussels Sprouts with Hazelnut Butter.
 A lovely combination.

 Preheat oven to 375°F and start the pasta water boiling.

 When the oven is hot, toast the pine nuts for about 6 minutes (until just golden) and the breadcrumbs about 8 minutes, until golden.
 Leave the oven on after you take them out.

 Half slice of bread processed into crumbs in food processor, then sprayed with spray-oil

 Meanwhile, boil the pasta shells for about 10 minutes – until al dente, but not too firm.
 Drain.

 8 jumbo pasta shells

 Separately, cook the following vegetables in the microwave (or water-sauté on the stove) until the vegetables are soft, about 3-4 minutes.
 Drain off any extra water.

 1 cup mixed vegetables, finely chopped (I use chopped raw broccoli slaw and red peppers, but use anything you think tastes good with pesto)

 To start the pesto, mince the garlic in a food processor.